About the Mobility Parking scheme

 Who manages the scheme?

-The mobility parking permit scheme provides permits for over 130,000 Kiwis.
-It is managed in partnership with a number of groups.
+The Mobility Parking Permit scheme is managed in partnership with a number of groups.

 - CCS Disability Action manages and issues permits and advocates to improve public attitudes to mobility issues.